flathub/md.obsidian.Obsidian/README.md

 Obsidian flatpak
 ----------------

-This distribution is not officially supported by the Obsidian team.
+This distribution is verified by the Obsidian team but isn't supported.

 ## Installation